 The College offers a number of academic programs as well as a variety of occupational, professional and community interest courses during evening hours.
 Evening classes are generally scheduled between the hours of 4:30-10:15 p.m., Monday through Thursday (hours may vary during the summer term).
 Most of the support services provided by the College are available to evening students.
 Academic programs available in the evening are indicated in the program descriptions of this catalog.
 An evening services coordinator is available to assist SCC faculty, staff and students from approximately 5-10 p.m.
 Monday-Thursday.

-- The central campus coordinator is located in an office in the Library Building, LIB116, and can be reached via phone at (864) 592-4830.
+- The Giles Campus evening services coordinator is located in an office in the Jack A. Powers building, C-18, and can be reached via phone at (864) 592-4830.

-- The evening service coordinator for the SCC Cherokee County Campus can be reached via phone at (864) 206-2808 or by dialing extension 2808 when on that campus.
+- The evening services coordinator for the SCC Cherokee County Campus can be reached via phone at (864) 206-2808 or by dialing extension 2808 when on that campus.

 - The evening services coordinator for the SCC Tyger River Campus can be reached via phone at (864) 592-6266 or in the Information Commons TRB 120 of the Tyger River Building.

 - The evening security personnel for the Union County Campus can be reached via phone at (864) 466-1060 for on-site assistance when the building is open.
-Administrative and informational services can be accessed by contacting the central campus coordinator via phone at (864) 592-4830.
+Administrative and informational services can be accessed by contacting the Giles Campus coordinator via phone at (864) 592-4830.

 - The evening security personnel for the Evans Campus can be reached at (864) 592-4050.
-Administrative and informational services can be accessed by contacting the central campus evening coordinator via phone at (864) 592-4830.
+Administrative and informational services can be accessed by contacting the Giles Campus evening coordinator via phone at (864) 592-4830.

 The College does not provide comprehensive health services.
 In emergency situations, responding campus security may provide first aid until local emergency first responders arrive on site.
 Contact campus security at (864) 592-4911 or ext.
 4911 if using a College campus phone for assistance as needed.